MikeJohnPage/smudge/README.md

 - all of the above

 ## Usage
 All functions in smudge start with `smudge_` and take a vector of strings as the first argument.
+By default, identified personal data will be replaced with `NA`:

+If you wish to drop any identified personal data, the second argument to all smudge functions, `replace_na` can be set to `FALSE`:

+Combine with your favourite dplyr verbs to easily remove personal data from data frames:

 ## Limitations
 Smudge is not designed to replace responsible management of personal data.
 Rather, it is a quick and dirty method for quickly removing personal data from text.
 Under the hood it uses a combination of regular expressions and lookup tables.